 "We need to look at the numbers, crunch the numbers and make sure that our residents are safe," said Brian Ousley, Brunswick city councilman.
 "It needs to be done, fixed and completed this year."

 The city disabled the sirens nearly six years ago when officials say they got hacked.
-Since then, the city has used a reverse 911 system.
+Since then, the city has used an automated calling system.
 The system sends severe weather alerts to phones and through email if people opt to receive the service.

-Residents say they want both the reverse 911 system and the sirens.
+Residents say they want both the automated calling system and the sirens.

 "Why can't we get them turned on and have an accurate system so people can take cover when needed," asked Jacquie Wray.